yohannzapata/hotel-reservation/README.md

 # Hotel Reservation System

-This is DLSL Hotel Reservation Console Program.
-It lets a user register as a client, make a booking, log in as a receptionist, or log in as a manager.
+This is a DLSL Hotel Reservation console program.
+A user can register as a client, create a reservation, log in as a receptionist, or log in as a manager.

-## What It Can Do
+## What It Does

-- register a new client
+- Registers new clients with a generated client ID.
-- make a reservation
+- Creates reservations with room, guest, meal, and payment choices.
-- let a receptionist look up clients and check guests in
+- Lets receptionists search clients, view reservations, and check guests in.
-- let a manager create receptionist accounts and cancel reservations
+- Lets managers create receptionist accounts, view check-in records, and cancel reservations.
-- save all data in text files inside `SAVES/`
+- Saves all data in text files inside the `SAVES/` folder.

 ## Main Files

-- [Main.java](Main.java) - starts the program and shows the main menu
+- [Main.java](Main.java) - starts the program and shows the main menu.
-- [Client.java](Client.java) - client signup and reservation flow
+- [Client.java](Client.java) - handles client registration and reservation creation.
-- [Receptionist.java](Receptionist.java) - receptionist login and staff tasks
+- [Receptionist.java](Receptionist.java) - handles receptionist login and daily staff tasks.
-- [Manager.java](Manager.java) - manager login and admin tasks
+- [Manager.java](Manager.java) - handles manager login and admin actions.
-- [FileHandler.java](FileHandler.java) - file reading and saving helper
+- [FileHandler.java](FileHandler.java) - handles saving, searching, moving, and reading records.

 ## How To Run